jacobhilton/deep_learning_curriculum/README.md

 - [Chapter 8: Interpretability](8-Interpretability.md)
 - [Chapter 9: Adversarial Training](9-Adversarial-Training.md)

+The chapters are **not** necessarily of equal importance.
+For a typical person, the order of importance is something like: 1, 6, 2, 7, 4, 8, 9, 3, 5.

-Chapter 1 is helpful for understanding chapters 2, 3, 8 and 9, but otherwise the chapters can be completed in any order.
-Chapter 6 may also be somewhat helpful for understanding chapter 7.
+Chapter 1 is helpful for understanding chapters 2, 3, 8 and 9, and chapter 6 may also be somewhat helpful for understanding chapter 7, but otherwise the chapters can be completed in any order.

-The order of importance of the chapters is something like: 1, 6, 2, 7, 4, 8, 9, 3, 5.
 For a longer version of Chapter 7, replace it by the [AGI Safety Fundamentals](https://www.agisafetyfundamentals.com/) technical AI alignment track.
+For a longer version of Chapter 8, replace it by [Concrete Steps to Get Started in Transformer Mechanistic Interpretability](https://www.neelnanda.io/mechanistic-interpretability/getting-started).

 Each chapter has three sections: